rm511130/Physna_User_Manual/README.md

 - As a customer, your Sales and Customer Success teams will have given you a URL to access your firewalled, dedicated, and encrypted Physna Environment.
 The URL will probably follow the structure __https://my-company.physna.com__ where _my_company_ is the name you agreed to use during initial implementation discussions with Physna's Customer Success team.
 - Ask your Business/Program/Project Leader or designated System Administrator what username you should use to log into your Physna environment.
 It will probably be your business Email Address or Single-Sign-On ID.
 - Use [Google's Chrome Browser](https://support.google.com/chrome/answer/95346) for better results.
 Other browsers have limitations that impede the use of all features.
+- The Login Page is simple and comes with links in case you forget your username or password.

 ![Login-Page](./images/login_page.jpg)